• Skip to primary navigation

 Ingredients for spicy braised red cabbage

-Red cabbage – for this recipe (which will easily make enough for 6 people) I used half a red cabbage which weighed about 500 grams (approx 1 pound) once the core and outer leaves had been removed.
+• Red cabbage - for this recipe (which will easily make enough for 6 people) I used half a red cabbage which weighed about 500 grams (approx 1 pound) once the core and outer leaves had been removed.

-Onion – use one large finely-sliced white onion for every 500 grams (1 pound) of cabbage.
+• Onion - use one large finely sliced white onion for every 500 grams (1 pound) of cabbage.
 You can substitute this with red onion if you prefer.

-Apple – I like to use Granny Smith apples because they have a hint of tartness, but any cooking apple will be fine.
+• Apple - I like to use Granny Smith apples because they have a hint of tartness, but any cooking apple will be fine.
 Once again, you will need one large apple for every 500 grams (1 pound) of red cabbage.

-Brown sugar – for sweetness and to counteract the tartness of the balsamic vinegar.
+• Brown sugar - for sweetness and to counteract the tartness of the balsamic vinegar.

-Balsamic vinegar – for a nice tang, and it also preserves the colour of the cabbage during cooking.
+• Balsamic vinegar - for a nice tang, and it also preserves the colour of the cabbage during cooking.

-Chinese 5-spice powder – my preferred blend is made by Schwartz.
+• Chinese 5-spice powder - my preferred blend is made by Schwartz.
 Red cabbage is normally flavoured with star anise, cinnamon, cloves and a pinch of ginger and black pepper.
-These spices are all found in Chinese 5-spice powder, so I just use the 5-spice powder for convenience.
-It means I don’t have to fish around in the cooked cabbage to remove and star anise and cloves before serving.
+These spices are all found in Chinese 5-spice powder, so I use the 5-spice powder for convenience.
+It means I don't have to fish around in the cooked cabbage to remove any star anise and cloves before serving.
 Chinese 5-spice powder also contains a small amount of ground fennel which I think goes well with the red cabbage.

-Vegetable stock cube – instead of boiling the cabbage in water, I dissolve one vegetable stock cube in one cup of boiling water, and let the cabbage simmer away in that.
+• Vegetable stock cube - instead of boiling the cabbage in water, I dissolve one vegetable stock cube in one cup of boiling water, and let the cabbage simmer away.
 You could just plain water for cooking the cabbage if you prefer.
-I also find that one cup of stock (or water) is sufficient for cooking 500 grams or 1 pound of red cabbage.
-Don’t add too much water upfront – the cabbage will release a lot of moisture as it cooks and you don’t want to drain any of the lovely spices away once it has been cooked.
+I find one cup of stock (or water) is sufficient for cooking 500 grams or 1 pound of red cabbage.
+Don't add too much water upfront - the cabbage will release a lot of moisture as it cooks and you don't want to drain any of the lovely spices away once it has been cooked.
 All the liquid should be absorbed into the cabbage once it has cooked and you should not need to drain it.
 Keep your eye on it as it cooks and only top it up with a small amount of additional liquid if absolutely necessary.

 How to make it